 Throughout our lives, we will constantly encounter such requests, offers, invitations, and interactions where we must decline or refuse to be able to keep harmony in our day-to-day lives.

 If you’ve been having difficulty refusing people, learning the art of saying NO will be a great asset in your arsenal.
 This one simple skill will help you throughout your life whenever you have to stick to your own priorities and stand by your values.

-Before we begin, let me summarize the areas we’ll touch upon and what you can expect to learn from this guide.
+Before we begin, here is what you can expect to learn from this guide:

 - How to say No without feeling guilty.

 - How to say No without hurting someone’s feelings.

 - Developing the Mindset that’ll give you the confidence to take a stand for yourself.

 - Specific techniques with examples to communicate your NO effectively.

 - A 3 Step Method to formulate an appropriate, polite, yet honest response when you have to say no.